by-student-2017/lammps_education_reaxff_win/potentials/README.txt

 see the README file in each subdirectory for more detailed information.

+Copilot
+The ReaxFF files available in Lammps are also considered derivative works of Lammps.
+Lammps is distributed under the GNU General Public License (GPL) version 2, and the ReaxFF files are subject to the terms of this license.
+This means that derivative works that include ReaxFF files must also be released under the same GPLv2 terms.

 Acknowledgments
   ffield_V_Mo_Te_Bi (ffield.reax.2008X2.CHONSSiPtZrNiAuVBiTiMoTeNb) was kindly provided as a CC0 or MIT license by Professor William A. Goddard III and Professor Adri van Duin.